learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 ?: Which `rat_counter` method below correctly implements the following?

 The method should use keyword arguments to take in a hash as an argument: the keys of the hash are `rat_count` and `train_line`.
-If called with an argument of `rat_count: 2, train_line: "the B train"`, the method should return: `There are 2 rats on the B train.`
+If called with an argument of `rat_count: 2, train_line: "B train"`, the method should return: `There are 2 rats on the B train.`

 (x)